Greensboro Workers’ Compensation Lawyer

 These concepts hold true in the law.
 You want the attorney most qualified to ensure maximum recovery.

-Only a limited percentage of North Carolina workers’ compensation attorneys are permitted to call themselves Board Certified Specialists.
+Only a limited percentage of Greensboro workers’ compensation lawyers are permitted to call themselves Board Certified Specialists.
 To qualify, an attorney must have practiced for a minimum number of years, litigated a certain number of cases, devote a major portion of their practice to workers’ compensation law, pass a lengthy and rigorous written exam and obtain positive reviews from other attorneys in the field.

 Why Choose Roane Law for Workers’ Compensation?

-In some workers’ compensation claims, there are additional defendants beyond the employer or the insurance company, especially when the work accident resulted from a motor vehicle accident that was someone else’s fault or the injury was due to the negligence of someone other than the employer or was due to faulty equipment.
+In some workers’ compensation claims, there are additional defendants beyond the employer or the insurance company, especially when the work accident resulted from a car accident that was someone else’s fault or the injury was due to the negligence of someone other than the employer or was due to faulty equipment.
+In that case, you would need a good Greensboro car accident attorney.
 Unfortunately, many workers’ compensation firms do not know how to handle cases where there are third parties involved, and it can reduce your likelihood of securing full recovery.

 At Roane Law, we can handle both of these claims to maximize your recovery.
-In one trial, we had Workers Compensation benefits paid of $146,000, but the defendants offered only $1,500 on the third-party claim.
-Our attorney James Roane had to fight the case for over a year.
+In one trial, we had workers’ compensation benefits paid of $146,000, but the defendants offered only $1,500 on the third-party claim.
+Our Greensboro workers’ compensation lawyer, James Roane had to fight the case for over a year.
 Finally, the case went to trial and the jury returned a verdict of $300,000.
 Even after the verdict one of the insurance companies tried to get out of their payment.
-If you have a third party claim, make sure that you hire a lawyer who knows how to handle it.
+If you have a third-party claim, make sure that you hire a lawyer who knows how to handle it.

 Skilled Workers’ Compensation Attorney Serving Plaintiffs Only